 Connect, Learn, Reflect & Share - make a difference today!

-Make a cup of your favourite coffee brew, and enjoy this conversation and learning and wellness!
+Pour a cup of your favourite coffee bean brew and enjoy the conversation with Anita, Jen and Jane.

 This Virtual Coffee Shop podcast is a follow up to to this podcastwith Shannon Clark recorded one year ago after meeting Shannon in April 2019.

 In this episode I am joined by Shannon’s daughter Mackenzie who shares a classroom perspective on using the Balanced Cafe app and the http://www.4theluvoffood.com website with her grade 8 students.
 New features in the app are also highlighted.

 It is really nice to see a project and goal come together.
 Grab a cup of your favourite brew, or perhaps an iced coffee at this time of year and enjoy the podcast with Shannon and Mackenzie.